ofwonogodwin/clean_architecture_Django/README.md

-#  Django Clean Architecture – School Management System (First Try)
+#  Django Clean Architecture – in development

 Welcome to my first attempt at applying **Clean Architecture** in a Django project!
 This is a simple **School Management System** built using layered architecture principles to make the codebase clean, testable, and scalable.